How to Grow a Norfolk Island Pine as a Houseplant

 You should also be aware that when you grow your tree indoors, it is getting its light from your windows which means that the light is only coming from one direction so the tree will naturally lean towards its single light source.
 To prevent your tree from permanently tilting, give it a quarter turn each week so that all sides of the tree will get sunlight each month.

-How to Propagate a Norfolk Island Pine
+How to Grow a Norfolk Island Pine From a Cutting

 Most people buy Norfolk Island Pines as plants but you can grow your own.
 If you have access to a tree, you can grow another one via cutting.
 Take a 6 to 8 inch cutting from the top growing tip.
 The reason why you want to take your cutting from the top of the tree rather than from one of the side branches is that once a Norfolk Island Pine loses a branch, it does not grow back.
 So if you take a cutting from a side branch, it will not grow back and the tree will be lopsided.